danthegoodman1/durabletasks/README.md

 The workflow will start executing these immediately on the local machine after it has durably stored the information.

+### Accessing task results

+A given task can access the returned data from previous tasks by reading the workflow task status back from the DB using the known workflow ID and task seq number.

+### Errors

+Errors should be thrown from the task like any other JS function.

+If the error is of type `ExpectedError`, then the task will be aborted and the workflow will continue.
+You can optionally set the `abort` parameter to `workflow` to abort the entire workflow (default `task` to abort just the task).
+No retries will even be performed if an `ExpectedError` is thrown.
+Any other abort value will be treated as an unexpected error, and entry the retry loop detailed below.

+If the error is not an `ExpectedError`, then the task will be retried indefinitely with a linear `WorkflowRunner.retryDelayMS`, while error logging (and warn logging for retries).

+### Aborting tasks and workflows

+Any task can chose to abort itself (just the task), or the entire workflow.

+This can be done by using the `TaskExecutionResult.abort` property.

 ## Strategies and Tricks

+### Preparing auth

+The `Prepare` method of the `TaskRunner` runs every time it is first run for a given workflow.
+This means you can use this to refresh short-lived auth tokens and other temporary activities without having to do it redundantly across instances of the same task (a workflow will dedupe this for the runner automatically, and rerun on recovery).

 ### ID generation